echarlesgrasby/personal-website/README.md

 # Personal Website

-This is just a backup repo of my personal website that I host on AWS Lightsail.
+This is just a backup repo of my personal website.
+This was originally hosted on Vultr, but I like the flexibility that AWS offers, so I zipped up the html directory and created this repo as a staging area before I migrate the contents to AWS Lightsail.